 WHIS and the UN SDGs - In September 2015, 193 heads of state pledged their commitment to implement the 17 Sustainable Development Goals at the United Nations.
 The UNGSII Foundation was created to assist and accelerate the implementation process, with the mission to ensure that the world reaches its goal, at the latest, by 2030.
 WHIS is a partner with UNGSII for the SDG Cities 25+5 Leadership platform (www.ungsii.org www.sdg-cities.org www.citiesinvestmentfacility.org www.whis.world ).

 This is an ambitious programme conceived by the UN Director General Michael Moller and Heildelberg Mayor Prof Eckhart Wurzner and led by Roland Schatz, CEO, UNGSII.
 The project has now merged with UN Habitat to form SDG Cities Global Initiative www.sdg-cities.org.
 The merger is aiming to support communities from around the world to become lighthouses, where experts in their field will come together and help those 1,000 cities and impact over 1 billion lives to deliver the SDGs by 2030.
-WHIS has been supporting this work since 2018 and in 2020 during the pandemic was asked to join Pope Francis - COVID19 Vatican Commission and to support partners (UN Habitat, IPU, UN Academic Impact, Vatican Commission, African Union etc) look to the future.
+WHIS has been supporting this work since 2018 and in 2020 during the pandemic Gareth was asked to join Pope Francis's COVID19 Vatican Commission (Group 2 Looking to the Future) and to support partners (UN Habitat, IPU, UN Academic Impact, Vatican Commission, African Union etc) with a weekly publication the Corona Perspective.

 In addition to the SDG cities, WHIS and partners (UNGSII, NASP, WHO, FAO, UN Habitat etc) are setting up what are being called Hubs within cities (Brasov, Kinshasa, etc) that will become incubators for new ideas and new programmes that can be prototyped, proven and then scaled to other SDG Cities.
 They bring in leading experts to work on creating these solutions, to be subsequently tested out.
 As part of that, WHIS is also working on the creation of the next generation health and wellbeing centers, a mix of clinical, physical, and emotional wellbeing services that deliver SDG3 Good Health & Wellbeing.